About the Legal Services Clinic

 - Collaboration with Other Professionals

 You will learn alongside your colleagues-in-training in social work and psychology.
-From navigating occasionally conflicting codes of professional conduct to providing complimentary services to clients, students at the center learn how other professions work to further the interests of their clients.
+From navigating occasionally conflicting codes of professional conduct to providing complementary services to clients, students at the center learn how other professions work to further the interests of their clients.

 Social work case managers often provide much-needed emotional support to clients embroiled in difficult legal issues, as well as assisting them in resolving nonlegal matters.
 Graduate psychology students have provided psychological evaluations and testified in court.